opensas/twitterpoll/README.md

 To find out more about how to deploy a Play Framework application on OpenShift, have a look at [this screencast](http://playlatam.wordpress.com/2012/05/21/deploying-play-framework-2-apps-with-java-and-scala-to-openshift/) and check this [quickstart](https://github.com/opensas/play2-openshift-quickstart) on github.

+##Licence

+TwitterPoll is distributed under the Apache 2 licence.